Esther R. Sanger: Biography

 Sanger next started a food pantry to deliver groceries to the elderly, and a program to provide them with transportation for shopping and medical care.
 She raised funds to purchase a 30-foot mobile home which she had fitted with bunks to give street people a place to keep warm.

-In 1990 she was featured in Grow, a national publication of the Nazarene church.
+In 1990 she was featured in Grow, a national publication of the Church of the Nazarene.
 The article begins:

 In the Boston area south-shore communities, a dynamite little woman named Esther Sanger, 65, continually looks for ways to serve throw-away people like the homeless, hungry, alcoholics, drug users, AIDS victims, battered women, elderly poor, and deserted mothers with babies.
 Her unique compassionate ministry is called Quincy Crisis Center...Esther Sanger serves as the founder, spark plug, fund raiser, chief cook, legal advocate, crafty strategist, and Christian example in these crisis-intervention efforts.

 In an interview she said she considered herself pro-life, but found it troubling that in the anti-abortion movement there was "a great deal of interest in the unborn child but very few places to help out after the baby is born."
 With that in mind, she opened the Mary–Martha Learning Center in Hingham, Massachusetts, which provided housing, counseling, and other services to homeless women with children.

 She began studying for ordination, and served as assistant pastor of Dorchester Second Church, an inner-city church which is now a Church of the Nazarene.
 The position afforded her the opportunity to preach in area churches of various denominations.
 Her ministry became so well known that the Patriot Ledger called her the Mother Teresa of the South Shore.
 She was ordained an elder in the Church of the Nazarene in 1994.

 Sanger died of cancer on August 1, 1995.
 She was survived by her son and two daughters.
 The Sanger Center celebrated its 25th anniversary in 2006.